Pinggy-io/pinggy_website/content/blog/access_raspberry_pi_remotely_to_control_iot_devices.md

 ## Remotely connect to Raspberry Pi behind NAT router or firwall over the Internet using SSH

-SSH follows a client server model — the SSH server runs on the raspberry pi and the SSH client runs on the user laptop or PC.
+SSH follows a client server model — the SSH server runs on the Raspberry pi and the SSH client runs on the user laptop or PC.
 SSH server listens on TCP port 22 by default.
+But without port forwarding, if your Raspberry pi is behind NAT or firewall or CGNAT, you will not be able to access your defive.
+In the following guide we explain how you can remotely access raspberry pi and other iot devices for free without port forwarding.

-#### Using Pinggy for remote access
+#### Using Pinggy for remote SSH access

 Pinggy provides a secure and reliable method to remotely access your IoT devices, including Raspberry Pi, Banana Pi, Orange Pi, NanoPi NEO, Odroid, Rock Pi, NVIDIA Jetson Nano, and others, even if they don't have a public IP address.
 It enables you to establish an SSH connection to your devices from anywhere in the world.
+It has a free tier that will allow you to remotely access your devices from anywhere.

 1. On your Raspberry Pi, open a terminal and run the following command: